 Lower Bollinger band = MA (TP, n) – m * σ [TP, n]

-σ [TP, n]: standard deviation over last n periods of TP.
+σ [TP, n]: standard deviation over the last n periods of TP.

 Trading The Bollinger Bands Explained